 The conference will take place on the 5th floor of the Hélène Desmarais building.

-501, rue De La Gauchetière Ouest Montréal, QC H2Z 1Z5
+501, rue de la Gauchetière Ouest Montréal, QC H2Z 1Z5

-The main room will be Salle de cours MNP (A.536) (pdf map) and adjacent study rooms.
+The main room will be Salle de cours MNP (A.536) (pdf map) and adjacent study rooms (A.545 Denis-Girouard, A.547 Laurent-Ferreira, A.563 Chongqing, A.565 Colombo, A.579 CTI Capital).

 The downtown campus is easily reached by public transport, either via metro (Square-Victoria-OACI station, orange line), or from the Gare Centrale REM station.